TheJorgeSchmidt/oysters/README.md

-# U.S Oyster Landings 1950-2024
+# U.S. Oyster Landings 1950-2024

 By: Jorge Schmidt

 # Overview

-This repository contains data and code to build a dataset of landings of fresh eastern and pacific oysters from 1950 to 2024, inclusive, and calculates inflation-adjusted prices.
+This repository contains data and code to build a dataset of landings of eastern and pacific oysters from 1950 to 2024, inclusive, and calculates inflation-adjusted prices.
+It also calculates volumes and inflation-adjusted prices for eastern oysters landed in Florida's east and west coasts.
 It is intended to support feasibility analyses for potential oyster farms on the U.S. mainland.

-P.S.
-It also calculates volumes and inflation-adjusted prices for eastern oysters landed in Florida's east and west coasts.

 The final data files ep_oysters_inflation_adjusted and fl_oysters_inflation_adjusted